mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - How intuitive the solution is to the users that depend on the data (will picking the easiest option solve their needs?)

 ## Proposed Solution
-We propose to use a data bucket as DLQ.
-Events can attempt to be reprocessed from here, but we will skip any events identified as stale.
-See the diagram below:
+We propose to use a data bucket as a dead-letter-queue.
+Events will attempt to be reprocessed every 12 hours for up to 7 days.
+After which they will be dropped.
+Errors will be logged for each event that cannot be processed.
+Alerts can be triggered based on this to let Jira and Bugzilla admins know there is a problem.

+See the diagram below for a detailed flow of data.
+Note: This is designed to show the flow of data, not be representative of coding patterns or infrastructure.

 ![Flow chart detailing the data flow, see expandable below for full details](./003.drawio.jpg "Proposed Solution Flow Chart")